GrayWolf64/gmod-optics/README.md

 # Optics
 Optics for Garry's Mod
-# It doesn't work for now, waiting to be completed.
+# It doesn't work fully for now, waiting to be completed.

 Used Times New Roman fonts.